aktienautobahn/LeetCode/Readme.md

 10. **Length of Last Word**
    - **Problem Statement:** Given a string `s` consisting of words and spaces, return the length of the last word in the string.
-   - **Solution:** Trim trailing spaces and find the length of the last word by splitting the string or iterating backward until the first non-space character is encountered.
+   - **Solution:** Iterate over the string from the end and count from the first english character till the first empty space, given the character counter is greater than zero.

    [View Solution](./Easy/58.LengthOfLastWord/58.LengthOfLastWord.cpp)

 ## 🛠️ Tools & Technologies